The Truth About 3D Filament

 Our primary filament, however, is PETG, which is derived from polyethylene terephthalate (PET), one of the world's most widely used plastics.

 It's best known for its use in water bottles, but it's also found in clothing fibers and food containers.
-The main difference is the (G) Glycol which is added to make the plastic more durable and impact resistance perfect for our use.
+The main difference is the (G) Glycol which is added to make the plastic more durable and impact resistant. perfect for our use.

 The FDA considers PET and the PETG derivative food safe and non-toxic in accordance to FDA regulation 21 CFR 177.1315.